Reforming waste management

 Currently, not all operators transporting waste for fee or reward require a licence under the Act.
 Section 5.7 of the Discussion paper sets out the current licensing requirements and introduces the idea of also licensing additional commercial transporters of waste to cater for collection of domestic waste by private operators, and the transport of construction and demolition waste.
 Changes could potentially help promote safe dealings with problematic wastes and further developing safe resource recovery.

 Waste and resource recovery industry stakeholders have indicated support for further exploration of this proposal.
-The EPA will examine this possible option once other priority legislative changes have been made.
+Once other priority legislative changes have been made, the EPA may proceed to examine the costs and benefits of this option.

 Implementation of effective stockpiling controls

-The Waste Reform Bill proposes amendments that will empower the EPA to manage all risks effectively, whether environmental, abandonment and material flow risks.
-Actions to be pursued by the EPA upon amendment of the Act will include a waste and resource recovery sector audit of existing stockpiling and the implementation of authorised stockpile limits as needed.
-Financial assurances may also be used to balance stockpiling and abandonment risks in defined circumstances, with a financial assurances policy to first be developed and consulted upon by the EPA.
+The Waste Reform Bill introduced amendments that empower the EPA to manage all risks effectively, whether environmental, abandonment and material flow risks.
+Actions currently underway by the EPA include a waste and resource recovery sector audit of existing stockpiles and the implementation of authorised stockpile limits as needed.

 Effective recovery of illegally obtained economic benefits